When

 Recommended update |

-15 full time people working in 4 buildings at our central location.
+10 full time people working in 4 buildings at our central location plus

-We also have a separate R&D facility down the street.
-We do
+a separate R&D and ERA GT facility down the street.

 almost everything in house: chassis, body, small parts, rebuilding of